uofuseismo/mflib/INSTALL.md

     make

-Following a successful build you can type
+Following a successful build you should verify the software works as advertised by typing

     make test